Music Therapy in the Public School System

 Parents, Therapists and Teachers:

-Please read ALL of the information provided on these pages carefully, particularly noting the difference between the two ways in which music therapy can be provided in the public schools.
+Please read ALL of the information provided on this page carefully, particularly noting the difference between the two ways in which music therapy can be provided in public schools.
 Always work towards cooperation NOT confrontation when requesting a music therapy assessment and/or services.

 In this section of the website, we cover:

-- Music Therapy as a Related Service (assessment required)
+Music Therapy as a Related Service - an assessment is required.

-- Why some school districts choose to voluntarily provide music therapy as an educational enrichment service (no assessment required)
+Why some school districts choose to voluntarily provide music therapy as an educational enrichment service - no assessment is required.

-- Things to think about BEFORE you request a music therapy assessment
+Things to think about prior to requesting a music therapy assessment.

 Once the music therapy assessment has been completed, the IEP committee meets to review the report and recommendations.
 If the IEP committee, including the parent or guardian, agrees with the findings of the music therapy report (recommendation or denial), that decision is legally binding.
 If the service is recommended, it must be provided.
 Decision about the need for a particular related service is reviewed annually.
 A student may continue to receive the service if educational need is again established; service provision may be changed if the student's performance changes; or servce may be discontinued if it is no longer necessary.